Skip to main content

 Seneca: In Stillness, Virtues Grow

 Lucius Annaeus Seneca, better known as Seneca, was a Stoic philosopher, statesman, and playwright whose works continue to inspire and guide us today.
 He was born around 4 BCE in Corduba (modern-day Córdoba), Spain.
-His journey took him to the heart of Roman Imperium, where he left a lasting impact on the intellectual landscape of his time.
+His journey took him to the heart of the Roman Imperium, where he left a lasting impact on the intellectual landscape of his time.

 Early Life